YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-other-engines/godot/components/dialogue-views/line-presenter.md

 ### Continuing to the Next Line

-The Dialogue Runner will automatically proceed to the next piece of content once all dialogue views have reported that they've finished with a line.
+The Dialogue Runner will automatically proceed to the next piece of content once all dialogue presenters have reported that they've finished with a line.

 If the 'Auto Advance' option on a Line View is turned on, then the Line View will signal that it's done with a line as soon as all visual effects have finished.